0xPolygonID/issuer-node/README.md

 * http://localhost:8088/ to access the UI
 * <PUBLICLY_ACCESSIBLE_URL_POINTING_TO_ISSUER_SERVER_PORT>:3001/ to access the API.

-6. Import your metamask private Key:
+6. Import your Ethereum private Key:
-Write the private.
+Configure the private key.
 This step is needed in order to be able to transit the issuer's state.
 To perform that action the given account has to be funded.
 For Amoy network you can request some testing Matic [here](https://www.alchemy.com/faucets/polygon-amoy)
 ```bash
 make private_key=<private-key> import-private-key-to-kms
 ```